 Style is one of the most important things with an SUV.
-To our eye, the latest Duster looks way sharper than the car it replaces.
-The details are bolder, the lines are cleaner and it all looks more cohesive and less awkward than it did before.
+To our eye, the Duster looks sharp, with bold details, clear lines and a generally cohesive look.

-Range-topping Prestige trim get bigger alloys of a different design, but other than that, you’ll struggle to tell it apart from the Comfort.
+The Prestige trim get bigger alloys of a different design, but other than that, you’ll struggle to tell it apart from the Comfort.
 Topping the range is the Techroad, which comes with extra metallic paint colours and some decorative striping on the outside.

 What's the interior like?

 With the previous Duster, interior quality was one of the sacrifices you had to make for such a low price tag.
-With the latest version, you still have to compromise a bit when it comes to interior quality, but it's not too bad a place to climb into.
-All the plastics are still hard and a bit basic, but they’ve got a pleasant matt finish on them which makes the car feel less bargain-basement than it did before.
-The ergonomics have also improved thanks to redesigned switches and a higher-set touch-screen, and the seats have been completely redesigned to provide better comfort, with a new shape, more supportive cushions, and more adjustment with a greater range of movement (provided you avoid the entry-level trim, that is).
+The Duster's low, low price, means you do have to compromise a bit when it comes to interior quality, but it's not too bad a place to climb into.
+All the plastics are hard and a bit basic, but they’ve got a pleasant matt finish on them which makes the car feel slightly better than bargain-basement.
+The ergonomics when it comes to switches and the infotainment touchscreen are decent, and the seats are comfortable, supportive and have a good level of adjustment (provided you avoid the entry-level trim, that is).
 Getting comfortable at the wheel is a doddle, and all-round visibility isn’t too bad, either.

 How practical is it?

-The latest Duster is pretty much the same size in every direction as the previous one, give or take a few millimetres.
-That means very little has changed on the practicality front, and it’s still really good for the money you pay.
+The Duster is very practical for the money you pay.
 There’s generous space for two adults in the back, and life is even comparatively comfortable for third thanks to a wide middle seat and a central transmission tunnel that low enough and flat enough to rest your feet on.

 The boot is a fair old size, too.
 It’s 445 litres – or 411 if you go for a four-wheel-drive car – and the loadspace is also a usefully square shape.
 The rear seats fold down to open up a very presentable 1623 litres (1614 on the 4x4), and although the backrests lie at a slight angle, resulting in a lightly sloped load floor, there are no steps in the surface and there’s barely any load lip.
 However, do bear in mind the entry-level car comes with a heavy one-piece rear seat backrest, rather than the split-folding arrangement the rest of the range gets.